 Most people understand that getting mortgage financing is not the most fun thing in the world to do.
-There’s an examination that takes place which is these requests for paperwork on the process and these requests for paperwork in the process can sometimes, for someone that doesn’t have the familiarity to the mortgage process make it seem like the process is difficult or that the bank does not want to Grant your mortgage when that may not necessarily be true.
+There’s an examination that takes place which is these requests for paperwork on the process and these requests for paperwork in the process can sometimes, for someone that doesn’t have familiarity with the mortgage process make it seem like the process is difficult or that the bank does not want to Grant your mortgage when that may not necessarily be true.

 Hear the 3 things you should be aware of: